-Browse Exhibits (5 total)
+Browse Exhibits (6 total)

-On display in this exhibit is a selection of printed books form the CRRS’s collection that relate to the development of early natural history.
+On display in this exhibit is a selection of printed books from the CRRS’s collection that relate to the development of early natural history.
 They have been chosen primarily for their age (they were printed between the years 1500 and 1675 CE), the quality of the images they contain, the importance of each author to natural historians of the time, and to demonstrate the community that arose around this field of study.

 At the close of the academic year, each Corbet Assistant presents their research on an item from the Centre's rare book collection.
 This exhibit showcases the most recent (2014-2016) presentations and research by our Corbet Assistants.

 This exhibit features works from the Centre for Reformation and Renaissance Studies’ collection written by Plutarch, the Greek philosopher and biographer.
 Plutarch is most famously known for the Lives of the Noble Greeks and Romans, commonly called Parallel Lives or Plutarch's Lives.
 The works selected for this exhibit range in dates published (from 1537 to 1619) and in languages (French, Italian, and Latin).

 This exhibit highlights a selection of the many editions of the Adagia (Adages) by Erasmus Desiderius that are housed in the Centre for Reformation and Renaissance Studies' (CRRS) collection.
 Erasmus Desiderius of Rotterdam was a Dutch Humanist and an important figure both for the humanist Reniassance and for the Protestant and Counter-Catholic Reformation periods during the sixteenth century.